Spencerish/CardDetails/README.md

 # Card Details Capture
-A Front-end Application used for capturing card information
+A Front-end Application used for capturing and viewing card information.

 ## Technologies Used
 * Vue.js